Father charged for allegedly hurting his two infant sons

 Each count has a maximum sentence of 16 years.

 The court documents also show, for one the sons, he admitted to "putting him on the bed, from about three to four inches off the bed."

 For the other one, he admitted to "hitting his back hard to try and calm him down."

 After two separate hospital visits, the continual abuse was discovered.

 Willett is currently being held at the St. Joseph County Jail on an $8,000 cash bond, and several limitations if he bonds out.

 If he bonds out of jail, he would have to wear a GPS tracker and would not be allowed to contact his sons or their mother.

 The twins' mother and her family tells me, they "had no idea a monster was living under our roof."

-The mother tells ABC57 News one of the boys has been cleared medically.
+The mother said one of the boys has been cleared medically.